nf-dj/cellpilot/README.md

 # CellPilot

-WARNING: this version of CellPilot will soon be replaced by a TinyCom module: http://github.com/nfco/tinycom

 A controller to pilot UAV/drones via 3G/4G cellular connection.

+WARNING: this version of CellPilot will soon be replaced by a new controller using TinyCom instead of Raspberry Pi (http://github.com/nfco/tinycom).

 ## Pictures